Are you an adviser? Go to Unbiased Pro

 8 mins read

-If you’re struggling to find a home you can afford to buy, shared ownership may be a possible solution, although you may be curious as to whether it’s worth it and the pros and cons.
+If you’re struggling to find a home you can afford to buy, shared ownership may be the solution.
+Learn about the pros and cons and work out whether it could be a practical option for you.

-Shared ownership is a halfway house between renting and buying, and it helps to reduce one of the biggest obstacles facing first-time buyers: raising a large enough deposit.
+Shared ownership is a halfway house between renting and buying, and it helps to reduce one of the biggest obstacles facing first-time buyers: getting a mortgage.

 For many people, shared ownership can provide a stepping-stone out of renting and onto the property ladder, and it can set you on the road to full home ownership.

-• The main advantage of shared ownership is that it can be easier to achieve than full ownership
+• The main advantage of shared ownership is that it’s more affordable for some buyers.

 Get mortgage advice